oyassern/nathacksimuprep/README.md

 - Tighter LMS (LTI) integrations for larger adoption.
 - More advanced instructor analytics (cohort tracking, item-level psychometrics, and automated remediation suggestions).

+## Steps to run
+- Clone repository.
+- If you want there to be personalized feedback, create a .env.local file in the parent directory with an OpenAI API key under VITE_OpenAI_KEY.
+- Run "npm install".
+- Run "npm run dev".

 ## Members
 | Name |
 | ---- |